rails/rails/activestorage/README.md

 | `direct-upload:end` | `<input>` | `{id, file}` | A direct upload has ended. |
 | `direct-uploads:end` | `<form>` | None | All direct uploads have ended. |

+### Important Configurations

+By default your `has_many_attached` edits will erase and replace, this is usually not the expected behaviour when you want to add content as you go in an admin (or any other place).
+To change this just add `config.active_storage.replace_on_assign_to_many = false` to your config and now you can really edit your many contents on resources.

 ## License

 Active Storage is released under the [MIT License](https://opensource.org/licenses/MIT).